 A: I support the use of medication prescribed by a medical doctor.
 I am not a health care practitioner and thus do not prescribe medications or give medical advice.

 Q: Do you meet with your counselees only in person?

 A: I counsel counselees face-to-face and by Skype, which allows me to help hurting women, no matter where they live.
 With advances in technology, women who do not have a biblical counselor in their area can still receive hope and healing through Jesus.
 I’ve met many of my counselees through Twitter and Facebook and by word of mouth.

 Q: What are the advantages to counseling via Skype?

 A: It’s convenient.
 Counselees receive counseling in the comfort of their home.
 All they need is a computer, monitor and ideally a webcam, which most computers have nowadays.
 Skype-to-Skype calls are also free.
 This is important in today’s tight economy.

 Q: What training do you have?

 A: I am a certified biblical counselor through through the Association of Certified Biblical Counsels as well as Association of Biblical Counselors.
-I’m also a graduate of Western Seminary, Portand, Ore., with a diploma in pastoral care for women.
-I am not a state-licensed “professional counselor,” however, and do not plan to be.
+I’m also a graduate of Western Seminary, Portand, Ore., in Pastoral Care to Women and am now working toward a Doctorate of Ministry in Biblical Counseling.
+I amnot a state-licensed “professional counselor,” however, and do not plan to be.
 See my Beliefs.

 Q: Do you take insurance?

 A. If asked, I will provide you with a form with proper diagnostic codes for you to file with your health insurance company.
 My fees are set at about half the typical cost of a visit to a psychotherapist.
 Since insurance companies usually cover mental health visits at 50 percent, my fees are comparable if not lower.
 See Fees for more details.

 Q: Do you have any other words for hurting Christian women?